Scoring your Credit - How's your FICO?

 Each of the three credit reporting agencies has its own formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .
 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary, the differences aren't huge; all of the agencies use the following factors in calculating your credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following to build your score:

-• Your Credit Card Balances - How many accounts?
+• Balances on your Credit Cards - How many accounts?
 How much do you owe on your accounts?

-• Inquiries on Your Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+• Credit Inquiries - How many times have lenders pulled your credit for the purpose of giving you a loan?

-You can get a free credit report once per year from all three agencies by visiting AnnualCreditReport.com.
+You can get a federally-mandated free credit report every year from the three major credit reporting agencies at AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Got a Question?